AmoyCherry/fuzz-with-LLM/documents/notes/DataSet.md

    [SEP]
    ```

 2. Within every second there are average `3.3e7/180s=183,333` calls.
 I think the program size is a key factor to the model's performance.
-And if we choose 100 as the size so we need to split programs every `1s/(183,333/100)=0.0005s=0.5ms`.
+And if we choose `30` as the size so we need to split programs every `1s/(183,333/30)=0.00016s=0.16ms`.

    - We should focus on the later stage of fuzzing where run larger programs than the initial stage like 10 to 20 calls per program.
 But I found the program sizes have not much change compare with the initial stage and rare programs have more than 20 calls.

 3. We should search for resources by fd and return value and use resources to replace consumers's fd.

    - some fd may mismatch.

-> Result: Google Drive (370k programs with avg size of 100 calls)

 #### Phase 3 - training format